KenilDomadia/Haxe/README.md

     2. `npm run build` -- builds
     3. `npm start` -- runs local server

-Next Steps:
+> Next Steps:

 1. Explore the use of TexturePacker with HaxeFlixel (maybe, by making SimonGame with it) -- `http://haxeflixel.com/demos/TexturePackerAtlas/`
-2. Explore externs conversion in Haxe when compiling to non-JS platform output -- Do this By using JQuery externs and publishing it on mac/windows platform.
+2. Explore `externs` Haxe, it's conversion when compiling to non-JS platform output -- Do this by using JQuery externs and publishing it on Mac/Windows platform.